 The Third Commandment says, “You shall not take the name of the LORD your God in vain” (Exodus 20:7).

-It seems the patriarch Job lived before Moses, about the time of Isaac, according to the Jamieson-Fausset-Brown Bible Commentary, quoting the historian Eusebius.
+Most scholars believe the patriarch Job lived before Moses, perhaps during the patriarchal period (around the time of Abraham and Isaac).
 Job was concerned that his children might have been taking God’s name in vain, and he knew that was wrong.

 “So it was, when the days of feasting had run their course, that Job would send and sanctify them [his children], and he would rise early in the morning and offer burnt offerings according to the number of them all.
 For Job said, ‘It may be that my sons have sinned and cursed God in their hearts.’
 Thus Job did regularly” (Job 1:5).